mathematicalconscience/ThoMarkdown/README.markdown

 ---

-* Plase, note that this is the work of less than two hours on a lazy sunday afternoon - don't expect anything that works or actually does something useful for you.
+* Please, note that this is the work of less than two hours on a lazy sunday afternoon - don't expect anything that works or actually does something useful for you.
 * Also note that part of the CSS in the bundle is shamelessly borrowed from TextMate.

 ---